-This program involved 125 middle school students through a new outreach initiative which brought Rockwell educator, Amy Ruza, to the classroom virtually.
+This program involved 150 middle school students through an outreach initiative which brought Rockwell educator, Amy Ruza, to the classroom virtually.
 Through a pre-recorded video that featured selected artwork from The Rockwell collection, the students were prompted to think about themes emphasized in the artwork including symbolism, cultural heritage, identity, astronomy, the night sky, music and poetry.

 Students considered what defines them, what they love and what they are curious about, using their imagination to express themselves through their artwork.
 Students creatively designed their digital collage portraits to include aspects about their personal identity and incorporated personal symbols to express their voice and their place within their lives.

-The Rockwell is excited to collaborate with the Corning-Painted Post Area School District on this new initiative that brings The Rockwell collection to classrooms virtually, merging art-making with digital technology.
-Find these artworks on display in The Rockwell’s Student Gallery now through January 21, 2019.« Back to Blog
+The Rockwell is excited to collaborate with the Corning-Painted Post Area School District on this project that brings The Rockwell collection to classrooms virtually, merging art-making with digital technology.
+Find these artworks on display in The Rockwell’s Student Gallery now through January 22, 2020.« Back to Blog

 Be the first to know about activities at The Rockwell by signing up for our e-newsletter.
 Choose the topics that interest you: exhibitions and collections news, live music events, lectures, family and youth events, education news, volunteer opportunities, and new offerings from The Museum Store.Sign up for our e-newsletter